 OSRP has an NNSA sponsored mission to remove excess, unwanted, or disused US-origin radioactive sealed sources that pose a potential risk to national security, health, and safety.

-The initial scope of the Project included any sealed sources comprising Greater than Class C (GTCC) low-level radioactive waste.
+The initial scope of the Program included any US-origin sealed sources comprising Greater than Class C (GTCC) low-level radioactive waste.
 However, since September 11, 2001, the mission expanded from environmental concerns to address broader public safety and national security requirements.
 As a result, OSRP moved from the Department of Energy's (DOE) Office of Environmental Management, to NNSA in 2003.